Boston University: 21st century

-In 2016, Times Higher Education (THE) named Boston University to a list of 53 "international powerhouse" institutions, schools that have the best chance of being grouped alongside—or ahead of—THE most elite global "old stars", a group that includes the University of Oxford, Stanford, Harvard, Yale, MIT, and Princeton.

 The Charles River and Medical Campuses have undergone physical transformations since 2006, from new buildings and playing fields to dormitory renovations.
 The campus has seen the addition of a 26-floor student residence at 33 Harry Agganis Way, nicknamed StuVi2, the New Balance Playing Field, the Yawkey Center for Student Services, the Alan and Sherry Leventhal Center, the Law tower and Redstone annex, the Engineering Product Innovation Center (EPIC), the Rajen Kilachand Center for Integrated Life Sciences & Engineering, and the Joan and Edgar Booth Theatre, which opened in fall 2017.
 The construction of the Rajen Kilachand Center for Integrated Life Sciences & Engineering was funded by part of BU's largest ever gift, a $115 million donation from Rajen Kilachand.
 The Dahod Family Alumni Center in the renovated BU Castle began in May 2017 and was completed in fall 2018.
-Development of the university's existing housing stock has included significant renovations to BU's oldest dorm, Myles Standish Hall and Annex, and to Kilachand Hall, formerly known as Shelton Hall, and a brand new student residence on the Medical Campus.
+Development of the university's existing housing stock has included significant renovations to BU's oldest dorm, 610 Beacon Street (formerly Myles Standish Hall) and Annex, and to Kilachand Hall, formerly known as Shelton Hall, and a brand new student residence on the Medical Campus.
+In May 2024, Boston University removed Myles Standish's name from the building.
+It is now referred to by its address, 610 Beacon Street.

 In 2019, Boston University expanded its financial aid program so that it would "meet the full need for all domestic students who qualify for financial aid," starting in fall 2020.

 In September 2022, Robert A. Brown announced he will step down at the end of the 2022–2023 academic year.
 Brown began his presidency in September 2005, and his contract was set to run through 2025.
+Although Brown chose to end his presidency, he will resume teaching at the university.
+On August 1, 2023, Kenneth W. Freeman started serving as president ad interim.
+In October 2023, Melissa Gilliam was named the incoming president, starting her term on July 1, 2024.

+On July 1, 2024, Melissa Gilliam began her tenure as the university's 11th president.
+On October 16, 2024, the 2024 Boston University strikes ended.